-The TS3310 Tape Library Model L5B control module includes license key enablement for 82 total cartridges, thus enabling all cartridge slots in the L5B and approximately one half the capacity of an added TS3310 Tape Library Model E9U expansion module.
-Enabling the remaining cartridge storage slots in the E9U expansion module requires the purchase of the Capacity Expansion feature #1640.
-One Capacity Expansion feature #1640 would be required to totally access and enable all available cartridge slots in a 14U configured library (one L5B and one E9U).
-Two Capacity Expansion features #1640 would be required to totally access and enable all available cartridge slots in a 23U configured library (one L5B and two E9Us).
+The TS3310 Tape Library Model L5B control module includes license key enablement for 82 total cartridges, thus enabling all cartridge slots in the control module and approximately one half the capacity of an added expansion module.
+To enable the remaining cartridge storage slots, you must purchase Capacity Expansion feature #1640 for each expansion module you want to fully enable.
+For example, one Capacity Expansion feature #1640 would be required to totally access and enable all available cartridge slots in a 14U configured library (one control module and one expansion module).
+Two Capacity Expansion features #1640 would be required to totally access and enable all available cartridge slots in a 23U configured library (one control module and two expansion modules).